Niranjan-A-S/geotrail/README.md

 ## Features

-- **Kerala Map with District Markers**: Interactive map highlighting each district of Kerala with markers.
+- **Kerala Map with District Markers**: Interactive map highlighting each district of Kerala with markers along with cluster marker support.
 - **USA State Map with Population Density**: Visual representation of population density across the states using polygon layers.
 - **Current Location**: Your current location on the map along with brief details about the place using external service.